Aedif/multi-token-edit/README.md

 ## Select Tool

-Select Tool is added for AmbientLight, AmbientSound, MeasuredTemplate, and Note layers.
+Select Tool is added for AmbientLight, AmbientSound, MeasuredTemplate, Note and Region layers.